Content:

 BS can be further subdivided into two distinct categories:

-1. BS 0: Sequences that start by the goalkeeper meeting the criteria listed below.
+BS 0: Sequences that start in zone 1, but meet the criteria listed below.

 Ball Start 0